Bankrupting DoS Attackers: Analysis of

 By the algorithm, $\hat{g}({\intvl_j}) \geq 1$ for all $j$.
 Let $\intvl_{tot} = \cup_{1 \leq j \leq \ell} \intvl_j$.
 Using the additive property of $\hat{g}$, we get $\hat{g}(\intvl_{tot}) = \sum_{1 \leq j \leq \ell} \hat{g}(\intvl_j) \geq \ell$.
 But by our definition of $\estGap$, we know that $\hat{g}(\intvl_{tot}) \leq \estGap (g(\intvl_{tot}) + 1) = \estGap(g + 1)$.
 Thus, $\ell \leq \estGap(g+1)$. \end{proof}

-\begin{lemma} The number of good jobs serviced in any iteration is no more than $\estGap(\estGap+1)$. \end{lemma}

-\begin{proof} Fix some iteration that starts at time $t_0$ and ends at time $t_1$.
+\begin{lemma} The number of good jobs serviced in any iteration is no more than $\estGap(\estGap+1)+1$. \end{lemma} \begin{proof} Fix some iteration that starts at time $t_0$ and ends at time $t_1$.
 Let $\intvl = [t_0,t_1]$ be the interval associated with that iteration.
 Let $\intvl' = [t_0,t_1-\epsilon]$ where $\epsilon \geq 0$ is half the amount of time elapsed between $t_1$ and the time the server receives the second to last job request of the iteration.
 First, by construction of $\intvl'$, we have

 Then, by the $\estGap$ estimation gap for $\hat{g}$ on the input, we know that $g(\intvl') \leq \estGap (\hat{g}(\intvl') + \estGap)$.
 Plugging in the fact that $\hat{g}(\intvl') < 1$, which holds by the properties of \Linear, we get: